ericcecchi/goldenripe-translations/en/05-Death-and-Resurrection.md

 When Jesus died on the cross, He did not swoon or faint.
 He really died.
 On the third day He rose from the dead.
 Between His death and resurrection, Jesus’ human body was in the tomb, but He was alive.
 Jesus, the author of life, could not die.
 The Bible records some details about what Jesus was doing during this period of time.

-The Bible says that Jesus visited the realm of the dead where He delivered a message to spirit beings (1 Peter 3:18-20).
+The Bible says that Jesus visited the realm of the dead by the Spirit where He delivered a message to spirit beings (1 Peter 3:18-20).
 Peter did not tell us what Jesus proclaimed to these spirits.
 It was probably a declaration of victory over Satan and his hosts (1 Peter 3:22).

-While hanging on the cross, Jesus promised to take the thief next to Him into Paradise.
-Ephesians 4:8-10 states that Jesus went to those who had believed in Him prior to His death and took them into Paradise.
 During these 3 days, Jesus was not giving people a second chance for salvation.
 The Injil tells us that we face judgment after death (Hebrews 9:27).

+While hanging on the cross, Jesus promised the thief being crucified next to Him, “Today you will be with me in paradise,” (Luke 23:43).
+This means that Jesus went immediately to Paradise after He died on the cross.
+With His last breath, Jesus cried out, “Father, into your hands I commit my spirit,” (Luke 23:46).
+Jesus' Spirit departed His body at this point and went directly into His Father’s presence.

 ## Why didn’t Jesus save Himself from being crucified?